• If you’re an NBA GM most things revolve around whether you’re buying low and selling high.

 Our NFL and MLB departments are doing the same stuff that we did at RotoWorld building out the fantasy sports industry.

-If you want to be a part of a squad that believes in hard work and providing value to customers and you are playing in multiple fantasy sports this is a can’t miss deal (and you can keep this rate for life as long as you have an active membership!).
-Prices are crazy low right now in relation to our competition while we have all the hardware over here.
-And with funding for product advancement our industry best tools keep getting better by the month.
+If you want to be a part of a squad that believes in hard work and providing value to customers this is a can’t miss deal (and you can keep this rate for life as long as you have an active membership!).
+Prices are crazy low right now in relation to our competition.
+We have all the hardware over here and with funding for product development our industry best tools keep getting better by the month.
 In other words, get in on this offer while prices are about half of what they will end up being down the road!

 Get the All Sport FantasyPass!